Telegram-FOSS-Team/Telegram-FOSS/README.md

 ## Building

-**NOTE: Building under Windows may be problematic and won't be fixed**
+**NOTE: Building on Windows is, unfortunately, not supported.
+Consider using a Linux VM or install it as dual boot.**

 **Important:**

 1. You need the [Android NDK, revision 16b](https://developer.android.com/ndk/downloads/older_releases), Go(Golang) and [Ninja](https://ninja-build.org/) to build the apk.

 2. Don't forget to include the submodules when you clone: